 Fixed Price Jobs hardly accommodates the Layers of “Evolution”

 I personally came across clients, who wanted to see the article “evolve” through infinite revisions and dramatically changing requirements.
-A $100 fixed price milestone stretched well beyond one and half months.
-Eventually after a persuasive nagging, the client reluctantly paid up the milestone.
+A $100 fixed price milestone stretched well beyond one and a half months.
+Eventually, after a persuasive nagging, the client reluctantly paid up the milestone.
 Understandably, he wasn’t “happy” with my services.
 Probably because the client wanted to tweak and try various flavors of the same article to eventually create a masterpiece that aligns best with his business objectives.
-This approach doesn’t work well for fixed price engagements.
+This approach doesn’t work well for fixed-price engagements.

 Fixed Price Jobs should have clear Requirements and Expectations

-Continuously evolving requirements aren’t suited for fixed price jobs.
-So, asking the right questions before committing to contractual milestone agreement is of paramount importance.
+Continuously evolving requirements aren’t suited for fixed-price jobs.
+So, asking the right questions before committing to a contractual milestone agreement is of paramount importance.

 - How many articles for a fixed price?
 Approximate word count per article?